 What are the advantages of the direct access scheme?

-The main advantage of the direct access scheme is that it could potentially save you money, since you would be paying for a barrister only instead of the barrister and a solicitor.
-It may also speed things up.
+The main advantage of the direct access scheme is that it could potentially save you money since you would be paying for a barrister only instead of the barrister and a solicitor.
+It may also speed things up because you will be in direct contact with your barrister and avoid the delay which can be often caused by a solicitor referring particular matters to a barrister and then relaying the barrister’s advice to the client.

 Is my case suitable for direct access?